hardenize/hardenize-public/README.md

-Please use this repo to report problems when using Hardenize's public assessment tools.
+Please use this repo to report problems with Hardenize's public tools.